chsasank/chsasank.github.io/_posts/project_turing/2020-10-31-richard-hamming-one-mans-view-of-computer-science.md

 or else it is an elective, and this is probably the best we can expect at present when the center of interest is the general purpose digital computer.

-At present there is a flavor of "game-playing" about many courses in computer science.
-I hear repeatedly from friends who want to hire good software people that they have found the specialist in computer science is someone they do not want, Their experience is that graduates of our programs seem to be mainly interested in playing games, making fancy programs that really do not work, writing trick programs, etc. and are unable to discipline their own efforts so that what they say they will do gets done on time and in practical form.
+<mark>At present there is a flavor of "game-playing" about many courses in
+computer science.
+I hear repeatedly from friends who want to hire good software people that they have found the specialist in computer science is someone they do not want.</mark> Their experience is that graduates of our programs seem to be mainly interested in playing games, making fancy programs that really do not work, writing trick programs, etc. and are unable to discipline their own efforts so that what they say they will do gets done on time and in practical form.
 If I had heard this complaint merely once from a friend who fancied that he was a hard-boiled engineer, then I would dismiss it; unfortunately I have heard it from a number of capable, intelligent, understanding people.
 As I earlier said, since we have such a need for financial support for the current and future expansion of our facilities, we had better consider how we can avoid such remarks being made about our graduates in the coming years.
 Are we going to continue to turn out a product that is not wanted in many places?
 Or are we going to turn out responsible, effective people who meet the real needs of our society?
 I hope that the latter will be increasingly true; hence my emphasis on the practical aspects of computer science.

 One of the reasons that the computer scientists we turn out are more interested in "cute" programming than in results is that many of our courses